Pente

 Pente is an abstract strategy board game for two or more players, created in 1977 by Gary Gabrel.
 A member of the m,n,k game family, Pente stands out for its custodial capture mechanic, which allows players to "sandwich" pairs of stones and capture them by flanking them on either side.
 This changes the overall tactical assessments players face when compared to pure placement m,n,k games such as Gomoku.

 Rules

 Pente is played on a 19x19 grid of intersections similar to a Go board.
 Players alternate placing stones of their color on empty intersections, with White always assuming the opening move.
 The goal of the game is to either align five or more stones of the same color in a row in any vertical, horizontal or diagonal direction or to make five captures.

 Stones are captured by custodial capture (flanking an adjacent pair of an opponent's stones directly on either side with your own stones).
 Captures consist of exactly two stones; flanking a single stone or three or more stones does not result in a capture.
-As an example, if the stones are X O O _ and "X" places their stone so it becomes X O O X, then the opponent's stones are removed from the board, leaving X _ _ X.
+As an example, if the stones are ⚫⚪⚪▁ and Black places their stone so it becomes ⚫⚪⚪⚫, then White's pair is removed from the board, leaving ⚫▁▁⚫.